St1ngLeR/CDScriptManager/README.md

 16. Settings list.
 The list of script settings that can be configurated by user.
 The count of settings is depends on the script.
 17. "Reset button".
 Reset all script settings to the default values.

+## Command-line arguments
+CDSM supports command-line arguments to speed up and simplify the procedure of running the game:
+- `/preset="(preset_name)"` - loads specified preset from `scripts/presets` folder.
+- `/exec="(executable_file_name)"` - runs specified executable file (`.exe` or `.dll`).
+> [!IMPORTANT]
+> The order of the arguments is important.
+If you want to start the game with a preset, make sure that the preset is set **BEFORE** assigning the file to run.

+> [!IMPORTANT]
+> For the correct assignment of the preset and the executable file, it's recommended to enclose their names in quotation marks to avoid malfunctions.
+This is especially true if there is a space character in their names.

 ## Files overview
 ### Contents
 Out of the box, the program consists of one file - the executive file itself.
 But after the first launch, the program creates some files, which are described below: